ydLiu-HIT/deSALT/README.md

 ```

 ## Simulation benchmarking
-In the simulation study, we simulated 36 RNA-seq long read datasets with various sequencing error rates and read lengths (refers to supplementary) to mimic the datasets from various platforms, i.e., ONT 1D reads (error rate: 25%, mean read length: 7800 bp), ONT 2D reads (error rate: 12%, mean read length: 7800 bp), PacBio subreads (error rate: 15%, mean read length: 8000 bp) and PacBio ROI reads (error rate: 2%, mean read length: 2000 bp).
-For each of the platforms, there are respectively 9 datasets from 3 species (human, mouse and fruitfly) and in 3 sequencing depths (4X, 10X, and 30X).
-All the datasets were produced by PBSim based on Ensembl gene annotations (human: GRCh38, version 94, mouse: GRCm38, version 94 and fruitfly: BDGP6, version 94).

-Due to there is no well-studied simulator for noisy long RNA-seq reads, we used PBSIM to generate synthetic datasets by a set of transcripts generated from a particular reference genome and corresponding annotations inspired by RNAseqEval project (https://github.com/kkrizanovic/RNAseqEval).
+All the benchmarks were implemented on a server with Intel Xeon E4280 CPU at 2.0GHZ and 1 Terabytes RAM, running Linux Ubuntu 16.04.
+The simulated datasets were generated from the reference of three organisms: Homo sapiens GRCh38 (human), Mus musculus GRCm38 (mouse), and Drosophila melanogaster r6 (fruit fly), with corresponding Ensembl gene annotations.
+There are in total 60 datasets used for the benchmark, and each of them was generated by a specific combination of sequencing model, simulated transcriptome and coverage.
+6 sequencing models were built according to previous studies, to comprehensively benchmark the aligners on the datasets produced by various long read sequencing platforms.
+For PacBio platforms, there were two models built with fixed parameters: “PacBio ROI reads” (error rate = 2%, mean read length = 2000 bp) and “PacBio subreads” (error rate = 15%, mean read length = 8000 bp).
+For ONT platforms, four models were built by which two of them were also with fix parameters: “ONT 2D reads” (error rate = 13%, mean read length = 7800 bp) and “ONT 1D reads” (error rate = 25%, mean read length = 7800 bp).
+And the other two models, “PS-ONT reads” and “NS-ONT reads” were automatically built by PBSim and NanoSim based on a real ONT sequencing dataset (SRA Accession Number: SRR2848544), respectively. we used the two parameter-based models, “ONT 2D reads” and “ONT 1D reads”, as a complement, where the 25% and 12% error rates coincide with typical error rates of ONT 2D (1D2) and 1D reads.
+The parameters and command lines of PBSim and NanoSim are in Supplementary Notes.

 Detailed description of synthetic dataset preparation can be found at https://github.com/ydLiu-HIT/deSALT/blob/master/simulation/Sim_data_generation.md.

 The simulated datasets and description used for benchmarking are available at https://drive.google.com/drive/folders/1jk1ddv_QGozumnO_S_f-1lJlOehL3SyW?usp=sharing

 ## Evaluation on simulated and real datasets
-For synthetic dataset, deSALT compares the alignment files (SAM or BAM) to the simulation data generation by PBSIM which have ground truth.
+For synthetic dataset, deSALT compares the alignment files (SAM or BAM) to the simulation data generation by PBSIM or NanoSim which have ground truth.
 In order to reveal the performance of aligners, we take the potential structure of simulation data into consideration and evaluate the results from four aspects.
 Detailed description of synthetic dataset evaluation can be found at https://github.com/ydLiu-HIT/deSALT/blob/master/evaluation/data_evaluation.md

 As for the evaluation of real datasets, we compare the alignment files to corresponding annotations.
 For each alignment, we find the most overlapped transcript in annotations as aligned transcript, then detect the overlapped exons and calculate the boundaries to make a decision whether the alignment is a good alignment.
 The details also refer to https://github.com/ydLiu-HIT/deSALT/blob/master/evaluation/data_evaluation.md.